hi-ko/joplin-server-ubuntu-install/README.md

     6. `sudo service joplin status`
     7. Then to the curl test again

-7. in the `websever` folder you find an configuration examples how to access the joplin server from your reverse proxy (if your webserver is not included, and you get it configured please contribue a config example)
+7. in the `webserver` folder you find an configuration examples how to access the Joplin server from your reverse proxy (if your webserver is not included, and you get it configured please contribute a config example)

+8. Once it's running you can surf to the server you tested with curl above in your browser (https://yourdomain), then login with the email `admin@localhost` and passowrd `admin`.
+Change the admin password, create yourself a new user and you're rolling.

 # Update